DevanshuNagpal/DevanshuNagpal/README.md

 - 👋 Hi, I’m @DevanshuNagpal
 - 👀 I’m exploring Cybersecurity and Open Source
 - 🌱 I’m currently learning ReactJs
-- ❓ Ask me about anything related to Red Teaming, blue Teaming , Assembly , Reverse Engineering , Malware Analysis.
+- ❓ Feel free to discuss about Red Teaming, blue Teaming , Assembly , Reverse Engineering , Malware Analysis.
 - ⚡ Fun fact: I promise not to hack your Instagram!
 Just here for the code, commits, and the occasional debugging adventure.

 <!---